nilFinx/LPLE/README.md

-# LiquidProxy Lua Edition
+# DEAD - Moved to Codeberg/tangled

-Note: This repository is available in [tangled](https://tangled.org/nilfinx.tngl.sh/LPLE), [Codeberg](https://codeberg.org/nilfinx/LPLE) and [GitHub](https://github.com/nilFinx/LPLE).
+# This repository is available in [tangled](https://tangled.org/nilfinx.tngl.sh/LPLE), [Codeberg](https://codeberg.org/nilfinx/LPLE)

-GitHub is potentially being deprecated.
-Avoid linking whenever possible.

 This is [LiquidProxy](https://tangled.org/nilfinx.tngl.sh/liquidproxy), but with Lua, and not Go.